Topzle Topzle

 Notes

-Written sometime between 2008 and 2009 The name "Broken Chair" was a working title and a placeholder until lyrics were to be written Instrumental track; lacks any vocals from Michael Features "booming digital drums and rock/electric guitar" Listed on notes consisting of songs Jackson wanted to finish that were found in his bedroom after his death
+Written sometime between 2008 and 2009 Co-produced with Neff-U The name "Broken Chair" was a working title and a placeholder until lyrics were to be written Instrumental track; lacks any vocals from Jackson Features "booming digital drums and rock/electric guitar" Listed on notes consisting of songs Jackson wanted to finish that were found in

 "Bubbles"